oasis-tcs/openc2-jadn/jadn-v2.0.md

 recursive nesting.

 The `key` and `link` TypeOptions support type references:
 * The `key` option designates one field of a structured compound type as its primary key.
+Although the key field is normally a primitive type, it may be defined as a compound type to support composite keys.
 * The `link` option designates a field as a foreign key that references an instance of the specified type, flattening collection values and supporting relationship-aware application operations such as checking referential integrity.